-1.11 Let P(n) be the number of ways to arrange n zeros and ones in a row, given that ones occur in groups of three or more.
-Show that $$P(n) = 2P(n-1) - P(n-2) + P(n-4)$$ and deduce that as $n \to \infty$ the ratio $\frac{P(n+1)}{P(n)} \to x$, where x > 0 is real and $x^4 - 2x^3 + x^2 - 1 = 0$.
-Factorize this quartic as a product of two quadratics, and hence find x.
-1.12 The largest square that fits inside an equilateral triangle can be placed in any of three symmetrically related positions.
-Eugenio Calabi noticed that there is exactly one other shape of triangle in which there are three equal largest squares (Figure 1.1).
-Prove that in this triangle the ratio x of the longest side to either of the shorter ones is a solution of the cubic equation $2x^3 - 2x^2 - 3x + 2 = 0$, and find an approximate value of x to three decimal places. - 1.13 Mark the following true or false. - a. -1 has no square root. - b. -1 has no real square root. - c. -1 has two distinct square roots in \mathbb{C} . - d.
-Every subring of \mathbb{C} is a subfield of \mathbb{C} . - e.
-Every subfield of \mathbb{C} is a subring of \mathbb{C} . - f.
-The set of all numbers $p + q\sqrt[7]{5}$ for $p, q \in \mathbb{Q}$ is a subring of \mathbb{C} . - g.
-The set of all numbers $p + q\sqrt[7]{5}$ for $p, q \in \mathbb{C}$ is a subring of \mathbb{C} . - h.
-Cardano's formula always gives a correct answer. - i.
-Cardano's formula always gives a sensible answer. - j.
-A quintic equation over \mathbb{Q} can never be solved by radicals.
+- 1.14 Mark the following true or false. - (a) -1 has no square root. - (b) -1 has no real square root. - (c) -1 has two distinct square roots in \mathbb{C} . - (d) Every subring of \mathbb{C} is a subfield of \mathbb{C} . - (e) Every subfield of \mathbb{C} is a subring of \mathbb{C} . - (f) The set of all numbers $p + q\sqrt[3]{5}$ for $p, q \in \mathbb{Q}$ is a subring of \mathbb{C} . - (g) The set of all numbers $p + q\sqrt[7]{5}$ for $p, q \in \mathbb{C}$ is a subring of \mathbb{C} . - (h) Cardano's formula always gives a correct answer. - (i) Cardano's formula always gives a sensible answer. - (j) A quintic equation over \mathbb{Q} can never be solved by radicals.
 Chapter 2 The Fundamental Theorem of Algebra At the time of Galois, the natural setting for most mathematical investigations was the complex number system.
 The real numbers were inadequate for many questions, because -1 has no real square root.
-The arithmetic, algebra, and - decisively - analysis of complex numbers were richer, more elegant, and more complete than the corresponding theories for real numbers.
+The arithmetic, algebra, and-decisively-analysis of complex numbers were richer, more elegant, and more complete than the corresponding theories for real numbers.
 In this chapter we establish one of the key properties of \mathbb{C} , known as the Fundamental Theorem of Algebra.
 This theorem asserts that every polynomial equation with coefficients in \mathbb{C} has a solution in \mathbb{C} .
-This theorem is, of course, false over \mathbb{R} ; take $t^2+1 =$ 0.
+This theorem is, of course, false over \mathbb{R} -consider the equation $t^2 + 1 = 0$.
 It was fundamental to classical algebra, but the name is somewhat archaic, and modern algebra bypasses \mathbb{C} altogether, preferring greater generality.
-Because we find it convenient to work in the same setting as Galois, the theorem is fundamental for us.
-However, all rigorous proofs of the Fundamental Theorem of Algebra require quite a lot of background.
-Here, we approach the proof using some simple topological ideas.
-These ideas are intuitively plausible, but setting them up in full logical rigour involves some subtleties, which we ignore here.
-Later, we give an almost purely algebraic proof, using much more machinery (see Chapter 23).
+Because we find it convenient to work in the same setting as Galois, the theorem will be fundamental for us.
+All rigorous proofs of the Fundamental Theorem of Algebra require quite a lot of background.
+Here, we give a proof that uses a few simple ideas from algebra and trigonometry, estimates of the kind that are familiar from any first course in analysis, and one simple basic result from point-set topology.
+Later, we give an almost purely algebraic proof, but the price is the need for much more machinery: see Chapter 23.
 Ironically, that proof uses Galois theory to prove the Fundamental Theorem of Algebra, the exact opposite of what Galois did.
 The logic is not circular, because the proof in Chapter 23 rests on the abstract approach to Galois theory described in the second part of this book, which makes no use of the Fundamental Theorem of Algebra.
 2.1 Polynomials Linear, quadratic, cubic, quartic, and quintic equations are examples of a more general class: polynomial equations.
 These take the form $$p(t) = 0$$ where p(t) is a polynomial in t.